 Uruguay may be small in size, but this cultural gem has a lot to offer.
-Sandwiched between Brazil and Argentina, this verdant nation is home to pristine beaches, grand art-deco- and colonial-style homes and a lush interior that’s ripe for exploration.
+Sandwiched between Brazil and Argentina, the verdant nation is home to pristine beaches, grand art-deco- and colonial-style homes and a lush interior that’s ripe for exploration.

 Stroll Along the Rambla